nojanath/SublimeKSP/README.md

 * New debugging functionality.
 Built into the compiler is a bit of script that is activated with the command `activate_logger(directory)` in the init callback of your main script (not an imported one).
 The directory is the absolute file path of folder where you wish to log messages to, for example `activate_logger("C:/")`.
 When activated, you can use the function `print()` to print massages to a .nka file in this folder.
 If you remove the `activate_logger()` line, the program will also remove any `print()` lines.
 This means you can easily switch between debugging mode or not, and leave no footprint when it's inactive.
-The logger is an .nka file that can be read by a simple exe program (currently in development), so you can read the log in real-time.
+The logger is an .nka file that can be read by a simple exe program (https://github.com/SamWindell/LogFileReader), so you can read the log in real-time.
 	```
 	on init